Scientific Forecaster Discussion

 National Weather Service Greenville-Spartanburg SC

-a broad upper level ridge of high pressure will continue to provide
+a weak ridge of high pressure will linger atop the region through

 Near term /through tonight/...

 1030 UTC update...sky cover has been updated from the latest

 infrared satellite imagery.
 Probability of precipitation have been further reduced along the

 At 230 am EDT Saturday...an upper trough will amplify over the upper

 MS River Valley today...while an upper low persists off the Georgia

 coast.
 The upper trough reaches the lower Great Lakes tonight...

 while the upper low weakens and moves up the Carolina coast.